Choose your platform and buy

 Start Task

 • The CogniFit's Trail Making Test (TMT) is a digitized replica of the task of the same name (Reitan, 1955; Reitan, 1958).
-This task tests processing speed, cognitive flexibility, the ability to make an effective visual scan, as well as other underlying executive functions.
+This task tests processing speed, shifting, the ability to make an effective visual scan, as well as other underlying executive functions.

 Start Task